Download the press round up in pdf | Find photos and videos here

 The Meeting regretted that Eritrea had not submitted a request ahead of its impending 31 December 2020 deadline which makes it non-compliant.

-Mauritania which had declared itself mine free in 2018 and which discovered previously unknown mined areas and Nigeria which also had declared itself mine-free nearly a decade ago and is once again contaminated by AP mines of an improvised nature are to gather and assess data on the previously unknown/new contamination and submit a new more detailed request by 31 March.
+Mauritania which had declared itself mine free in 2018 and has since discovered previously unknown mined areas, and Nigeria which declared itself mine-free nearly a decade ago is experiencing new contamination of anti-personnel mines of an improvised nature, are to gather and assess data on the previously unknown/new contamination and submit a new more detailed request by 31 March.

 Unofficial summary provided for press purposes only; it may not include all States that presented statements – official report can be found here.